 designated high risk flood areas.
 There are 10 million properties in

 high risk, special flood hazard areas, yet no more than 1/4 of these

 by flood insurance.

 The NFIP contracts with insurance

 companies to sell flood insurance.
 The insurance company receives a

-small portion of the premium for selling the policy.
+small portion of the premium.
 When a flood claim occurs the insurance

-company will call an adjustor to adjust the claim.
+company will an adjustor to adjust the claim.

 All NFIP policies have the same language